alexis974/ImagIn/README.md

 # ImagIn
+ImagIn is a free and open-source software design to be used for beginner and intermidiate photographer.
+The purpose of the software is to combine both calibration and retouch tools it the same place.
-This is a project for the second year of EPITA
+This project is made by four second year student of EPITA

 # Authors